nhounhou/ReadmeGenerator/example/README.md

 - [Screen Shots](#screen-shots)

 ## Description
+PassWord Generator Web Application
-The web application Password Generator helps the user generate a password with different character criteria selection made with a html form
+Generate a password according to the character criteria selected by the user with a html form

 ## Install Command
 ```